Create, style, and customize forms to collect information from visitors.

-- Scroll to the Form Block section and click each font option to change the style.
-Keep in mind, if your Form Block doesn't include certain elements, like a Select field with a drop-down menu, there may not be a change.
+- Scroll to the form block section and click each font option to change the style.
+Keep in mind, if your form block doesn't include certain elements, like a Select field with a drop-down menu, there may not be a change.
 Use the Buttons panel for button text.

 To style the block's colors:

-- Click Section Themes, then click the pencil icon on your theme and scroll to the Form Block section, or click the Form Block on your site to show all relevant tweaks.
+- Scroll to the form block section, or click the form block on your site to show all relevant tweaks.